 The United Kingdom has one of the best education systems in the world and also leads the charts for academics in law.
-With over 10,000 law firms employing international law students each year, the competition to get accepted in the top law universities in UK is a difficult and lengthy process.
-In this blog, we will help you through the details of the courses from undergraduate programs, cost of living to job opportunities and skills.
-Here is your complete guide on how to become a lawyer in UK.
+With over 10,000 law firms employing international law students each year, the competition to get accepted into the top law universities in the UK is a difficult and lengthy process.
+In this blog, we will help you through the details of the courses from undergraduate programs, and cost of living to job opportunities and skills.
+Here is your complete guide on how to become a lawyer in the UK.

 This Blog Includes:

 - Skills Required to Become a Lawyer in the UK

 - Types of Lawyers in the UK- Solicitor or Barrister

 - How to Become a Lawyer in the UK: Undergraduate

 - How to Become a Lawyer in the UK: Graduate